Subscribe to the Sound Advice podcast

 Again, I was in denial.

-I’d met a business consultant called Christina at my graduate show, and she asked me, “Have you protected this idea?
+I’d met a business consultant called Kristina at my graduate show, and she asked me, “Have you protected this idea?
 This is incredible.”
 And I said, “yeah, I filed a patent last week.”
 So she replied, “Here’s my card.
 We should bring it forward to market.”

 I didn’t think it was serious, so I was thinking, “yeah, yeah, yeah.”
 But I took her card anyway.
 And then, a few months down the line, I’d won the award, and all this madness was happening to me.